Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - has successfully completed an approved explosive’s training course

-- has qualifications acceptable to the Director of Inspection
+- has qualifications acceptable to an OHS Director

 - has written proof of 6 months of employer-endorsed experience within the last 36 months as a blaster or blaster’s assistant in the same type(s) of blasting operation